 We already looked at some instruments and what they are made from and how they are played.

-Answer these questions when doing research about your instrument:
+Answer these questions when doing research about your instrument, on the next page.

 - 1. How do you play the instrument? - 2.
-What is it normally made from? - 3.
-Is this instrument part of any culture and their traditional ceremonies? - 4.
-What other interesting facts did you find out about this instrument?
+What is it normally made from?

+3. Is this instrument part of any culture and their traditional ceremonies?

+4. What other interesting facts did you find out about this instrument?